-At Harold Everett Wreford we can provide businesses in the London area with help and advice.
+At Harold Everett Wrefords we can provide businesses in the London area with help and advice.
 The following outlines the pros and cons of outsourcing core functions.

 Outsourcing non-core operations has become very popular in recent years.
 Businesses now routinely outsource processes from cleaning to customer enquiries.